Ron Hunt

-Ronald Kenneth (Ron) Hunt (born February 23, 1941) is an American former professional baseball second baseman.
-He played 12 seasons in Major League Baseball from 1963 to 1974 for the New York Mets, Los Angeles Dodgers, San Francisco Giants, Montreal Expos and St. Louis Cardinals.
-He batted and threw right-handed.
+Ronald Kenneth Hunt (February 23, 1941 – July 15, 2026) was an American professional baseball second baseman.
+He played 12 seasons in Major League Baseball from 1963 to 1974 for the New York Mets, Los Angeles Dodgers, San Francisco Giants, Montreal Expos, and St. Louis Cardinals.
+Hunt batted and threw right-handed.

-In Hunt set a single-season record for being hit by more pitches (50) than any player since 1900.
+In Hunt set a modern era single-season record for hit by pitches.

 Early life

 Hunt was born in St. Louis on February 23, 1941.
 He graduated from Ritenour High School in Breckenridge Hills, Missouri, where he played football and baseball.

 Career

 After graduating, he signed with the Milwaukee Braves, with whom he spent four years in the minor leagues.
 The Mets purchased his contract in October 1962 and added him to the major league roster.

 Hunt broke into the major leagues in as the Mets' regular second baseman, batting .272 with 10 home runs, which would be his career high, and 42 runs batted in, which he would tie in 1964.
 Hunt had been the bullpen catcher until he approached manager Casey Stengel and asked to be sent to the minor leagues to play second base, if the Mets were not going to play him.
 Stengel responded by making Hunt the second baseman.

 That year, he also finished runner-up to Pete Rose for the National League Rookie of the Year honors.
 In something that would highlight his career, Stengel had offered a bonus to players willing to be hit by pitches (HBP) if it won a game.
 Hunt was hit by pitches 13 times that year.